PassiveLemon/tmodloader1.4-docker/README.md

 Paste that into (yourserverdir)\contents\ModLoader\Mods\ModPacks\ </br>

 Again, make sure you edit the serverconfig.txt file and that it is correct. </br>

- - In this version, the mods are also included with the modpack so you do not need to fetch each mod yourself anymore.
-Yay! </br>
 </br>

 ## Docker container </br>